 Both CMS and TMS systems are often bought 'off the shelf' which means clients and translation agencies are compelled to follow their roadmaps.
 Even with custom proprietary systems, dependency on roadmaps remains but might be easier to manage.
 These factors are important to consider when reviewing what the ideal solution is from various angles and in what point of time.

 At Luxus, we have a wide range of experience implementing translation solutions for our clients.
 We consult, build connectors and translation project dashboards in your desired CMS connecting it with any TMS that is required.
+Check out our solution for AEM for example.
 We are very familiar with translation processes and configurations and can therefore implement the best solution for your business case.
 Whether you are a client with a CMS or a translation agency looking to expand and improve your offering, we're here to help.
 Contact us!